Timeseries

 property has_static_covariates: bool

-Whether this series contains static covariates.
+Whether the series contains static covariates.

 Return type